ubikorp/lacking.org/pages/radio_activity.md

 ---
 title:       Radio Activity
 subtitle:    Helpful instructions for the operation of this broadcast
+description: >
+             A messagegram to elucidate the scheduling of periodic activity!
+On these dates and times, it is a near-certainty that you can tune in to a type of rambling haphazard musical junkyard, with yours truly deliberating in between with lots of um's and factoids.
 permalink: radio_activity
 layout: page
 keywords: WFIT, KAFM
 image:
   src: pages/radio_activity.jpg
-  caption: Photo by Daniel von Appen via Unsplash
 ---
 Esteemed potential listeners--